mooxphp/moox-press/README.md

     <br>
 </p>

-# Moox Press Monorepo
+# Moox Press Monorepo - ARCHIVE

 Welcome to the Moox project.
-This is the Moox Press Monorepo.
-It is an installable Laravel App meant for development of our Filament Plugins aka Laravel Packages to connect with WordPress.
-We are in an early stage of development ...
+This is the OLD Moox Press Monorepo.
+It is not used anymore, as Moox Press is now part of [the mooxphp/moox monorepo](https://github.com/mooxphp/moox).

 ## Packages